bstudios/statusfy-status/content/2021-03-07_adamrms-performance.md

 resolved: true
 ---

-::: update Resolved | 2021-03-097T16:00:00Z
+::: update Completed | 2021-03-07T10:00:00Z
 This has been resolved by a migration to a new server platform.
 Migration has meant pageload times have dropped to around 12% of previous levels.
 For example loading a large asset list has dropped from 4.5s to 521 ms.
 :::

 ::: update Identified | 2021-03-07T10:00:00Z